 Read more: Where to go near Nguyen Trai Street

 No trip to Saigon would be complete without shopping the Nguyen Dinh Chieu street as this place is dubbed as the Vietnamese “footwear paradise”.
 A part of this street is set aside exclusively for male shoes.
 The shoe quality here is also good.

 We hope that we have given you at least some insight into shopping in Saigon.
-Enjoy your time here and hopefully you won’t have to pay for extra baggage weight when you leave Ho Chi Minh.
-If you run out of cash, here’s a great follow up about cash, credit and ATM’s in Vietnam.
+Enjoy your time here and hopefully, you won’t have to pay for extra baggage weight when you leave Ho Chi Minh City.
+If you run out of cash, here’s a great follow up about cash, credit, and ATM’s in Vietnam.

-If you enjoyed this article, follow Christina’s blog for more fun info on what to do, see and eat while in Vietnam!
+If you enjoyed this article, follow The Christina’s Blog for more fun info on what to do, see, and eat while in Vietnam!